 Removing the declaration of var2 will result in a diagnostic message being generated making the programmer aware of an undeclared variable.
 However, removing the declaration of var1 in the inner block will not result in a diagnostic as var1 will be resolved to the declaration in the outer block and a programmer maintaining the code could very easily miss this subtlety.
 The removing of inner block var1 will result in the printing of var1=1 instead of var1=10.

-This issue is related to 6.17 Choice of clear names [NAI], as they are both mechanisms by which the programmer may inadvertently use an object other than the one intended.
+This issue is related to 6.17 Choice of clear names [NAI], as they are both mechanisms by which the programmer can inadvertently use an object other than the one intended.

 6.20.2 Guidance to language users